 Simple English definitions for legal terms

-Read a random definition: consolidated laws
+Read a random definition: deliberate speed, with all

 The Statute of Winchester was a law created during the reign of King Edward I in England.
 It required every man to have armor to keep the peace and organized the police force.
 The law also recognized and regulated the roles of high and petty constables and enforced old Saxon police laws.
 It was repealed in 1827 by the Criminal Statutes (England) Repeal Act.